norsasono/openshift-ghost-starter/README.md

 ---

-# Is it possible to be used to deploy Ghost v 1.0.-Beta in the future?
+# Is it possible to be used to deploy Ghost v 1.0.-Beta?
 Possiblly yes, but I haven'tried.

 Cheers ..